Dxk0ta/project-1/README.md

 ---
 * I love styling, my biggest goal after finishing the project requirements and messing around with CSS, Javascript and draw.io as much as I can to implament as much beauty into the game as possible
 * Work on side projects such as displaying a message in the players "message bubble" telling players whos turn it is, and messages when players win or lose.
-* Naming each "life" and sending a message to the player (for example) "you killed pepe!"
+* Naming each "life" and sending a message to the player (for example) "you killed Pepe!"
 * When player loses a turn, one of his men will get crossed out with a red X.
 * I may mess around and put in an input section for each player to type there name in and fill the "Player one" "Player two" text
-* I would really like to get AI's involved as well

 ---